-Music students often enjoy the beautiful setting where the music facilities are located, finding the water-rich, tree-lined park environment of the southwestern part of campus conducive to focused music study and artistic creativity.
+Music students often enjoy the beautiful setting where the music facilities are located, finding the water-rich, tree-lined park environment of the western part of campus conducive to focused music study and artistic creativity.
 Students also frequently enjoy the opportunity to experience the many fine cultural events offered locally, regionally, and nationally.
 With the CSU Stanislaus campus situated in travel proximity to Modesto, Stockton, Fresno, Sacramento, San Jose, San Francisco, and the Bay Area, students have easy access to an array of artistic offerings that further inform their educational and cultural experience of the musical arts.

 The Keyboard Studies program provides an outstanding opportunity for pianists to obtain high-quality training and education, offering two major tracks of study:

 - The Bachelor of Music (B.M.) degree program in Piano Performance,